gujianliang/test2/README.md

 ## Introduction

-Vechain wallet SDK provides a series of functional interface can help the iOS developers, for example: quickly create the purse, the private key signature, call vechain block interface, data on the chain, and support dapp development environment.
+Vechain wallet SDK provides a series of functional interface can help the iOS developers, for example: quickly create the wallet, the private key signature, call the vechain block interface, put data in the vechain block, and support dapp development environment.

 **Features:**